-

 Doing science in a new way

-It will integrate cutting-edge technologies and multidisciplinary teams of leading experts – including clinicians, mathematicians, engineers, geneticists and cell biologists from across the globe – to foster synergy and unprecedented diversity in thinking on the new science of immune health.
+The centre will integrate advanced technologies and multidisciplinary teams of leading experts – including immunologists, clinicians, mathematicians, engineers, geneticists, computational and cell biologists from across the globe – to foster synergy and unprecedented diversity in thinking on the new science of immune health.

 By creating new theories of immune health, testing and refining them with large new longitudinal datasets and sharing this knowledge we aim to break new ground with a collaborative ‘big-picture’ perspective.